Eschatologue/CM_wiki/docs/spells/description/s.md

 **Components:** V, S, M (a shard of glass from a mirror)
 **Duration:** 1 minute

 You ward a creature within range.
 Until the spell ends, any creature who targets the warded creature with an attack roll or a damaging spell must succeed on a Wisdom saving throw or either choose a new target or lose the attack or spell.
-This spell doesn’t protect the warded creature from areas of effect.
+This spell doesn't protect the warded creature from areas of effect.

 The spell ends if the warded creature makes an attack roll, casts a spell, or deals damage.